 40 is the new 50

-Kawartha Lakes has launched a Community Area Speed Limit project to help improve motorist, cyclist and pedestrian safety.
+The Community Area Speed Limit project is designed to help improve motorist, cyclist and pedestrian safety.
 The municipality currently enforces a speed by-law for designated areas within towns, villages, settlement areas and hamlets known as "community speed zones" that outline a speed limit of 50 km/h.
 Through the Speed Limit Project, these community speed zones will be reduced down to 40km/h.

 The project, which requires an update to existing signage marked 50km/h to the new speed limit of 40km/h, will be released in a phased approach:

-- Phase one, which focuses on our rural speed zones, was implemented in October 2021 in 16 communities.
+- Phase one, which focuses on rural speed zones, began implementation in October 2021 in 16 communities and was completed in November 2022.

-- Phase two, which focuses on urban speed zones, will be implemented before September 2023.
+- Phase two, which focuses on urban speed zones, was completed in 2023.

 The municipality will begin the program in rural areas across Kawartha Lakes.
-This includes the following areas:
+Phase One has been completed and the following areas have had new signs installed:

 Please click on each community name to see a map of where the new speed limits will be placed.